dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

-Because Docker Engine and Docker Client can speak TCP to communicate with each other, these two programs don't have to be running on the same machine, which gives you a flexibility to run and manage your Dockerized applications very conveniently on remote machines over a network.
+Because Docker Engine and Docker Client can speak TCP to communicate with each other, these two programs don't have to be running on the same machine, which gives you a flexibility to run and manage your Dockerized applications very conveniently on remote machines over the network.

 This same flexibility allows you to use Docker very seamlessly for example on Mac or Windows.